49er (dinghy): Hull

-Racing for the 49er class can best be followed via 49er.org

 Spars

 Southern Spars, part of the North Technology Group, is the licensed supplier of the 49er mast.
 It is a three piece male-moulded assembly made from 100% standard modulus carbon.
-It is 7.0 meters tall and capable of supporting a combined crew weight up to 165 kg from its dual trapeze.
+It is 7.0 metres tall and capable of supporting a combined crew weight up to 165 kg from its dual trapeze.
 The mast is braced by three sets of shrouds that connect to a fitting on the side of the boat.
 The crew is able to adjust them by tightening or loosening them, depending on the wind speed and sea states.

 The boom is made from an aluminium alloy extrusion.

 Foils

-The rudder and daggerboard are made out from a composite of epoxy, carbon and glass, covered by a hard gelcoat surface.
+The rudder and daggerboard are made from a composite of epoxy, carbon and glass, covered by a hard gelcoat surface.
 The head of each class legal foil carries the embossed 49er logo and the ICA label.

 Sails

-The 49er contains three sails: a main sail, jib, and spinnaker.
-The main and jib are 20 square meters, fully battened and made of reinforced Mylar (film polyester).
+The 49er carries three sails: a mainsail, jib, and spinnaker.
+The main and jib combined are 20 square metres, fully battened and made of reinforced Mylar (film polyester).
 The main was redesigned in 2007 from a full, curved roach plan to having a square on top in order to provide more sail area and to control more shape adjustment.
-The spinnaker is 38 square meters in a tri-radial asymmetric shape.
+The spinnaker is 38 square metres in a tri-radial asymmetric shape.